1,000+ Opportunities

 The work will be done by volunteers working with the school district and other community groups.
 We found that the simple case of providing a landscape, recognizable to Juneau school children, allowed them to focus more on questions about the sky.
 PPA Mini Grant Committee: The 2020 Mini Grant recipients:

-Based on current listing details, eligibility includes: Planetariums in Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, and Washington; priority given to PPA members.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Planetariums in Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, and Washington; priority given to PPA members.
+Confirm the full requirements in the official notice before applying.